morphogencc/ofxColorKinetics/README.md

 ## Requirements
 This library requires `ofxNetwork` for networking.

+Also, make sure that your computer is configured to be on the same subnet as your power supply!

 ## Usage
 `LightingController` is the entry point for this addon -- create an instance of `std::shared_ptr<LightingController>` to get going.